-HCC Network of Rural Missouri's Project Connect Event
+HCC Network's Project Connect Event

-• Need: To expand public health and human services to adults living in rural West Central Missouri.
+- Need: To expand public health and human services to adults living in rural West Central Missouri.

-• Intervention: Health Care Collaborative Network of Rural Missouri organizes Project Connect events, daylong resource fairs that offer free public health and human services to underserved adults.
+- Intervention: HCC Network organizes Project Connect events, daylong resource fairs that offer free public health and human services to underserved adults.

 Description

 Project Connect's vision is to provide care for the whole person, not just their ailment, and is geared toward low-income adults, a population that often falls through the cracks.
-Volunteer guides accompany guests through the vendor booths, which include medical services, county public health offices, recovery resources, veterans services, and much more.
+Volunteer guides accompany guests through the vendor booths, which include medical services, county public health offices, recovery resources, veterans' services, and much more.

-Throughout the year, manufacturers and retailers donate goods such as furniture, bedding, towels, paper products, toiletries, mattresses, and mobility equipment to The Warehouse, another HCC Network program.
+Throughout the year, manufacturers and retailers donate goods such as bedding, towels, paper products, toiletries, mattresses, and mobility equipment to The Warehouse, another HCC Network program.
 While The Warehouse benefits organizations that serve those in need throughout the year, items are also distributed to attendees of Project Connect events.

 HCC Network works with 60 local service providers, businesses, schools, civic groups, churches, and individuals, including the Missouri Department of Social Services Family Support Division, to extend invitations to clients who could benefit from this event.